Language

 • Document verification

-You prioritise low-friction selfie age checks
+Cloud-based You prioritize low-friction selfie age checks

 Yoti